yurikoex/knaves-out/docs/rules/README.md

 1. If empty hand, draw 7 cards, else...
     1. Draw 1 card.
 2. Play 1 card from hand face up.
-3. Take 1 allowed action, paying the cost from the appropriete tower of cards returning them to face down.
+3. Take 1 allowed action, paying the cost from the appropriate tower of cards returning them to face down.
+4. Move pawns
+5. Attack
-4. If over 7 cards in hand, discard extra cards face down on table.
+6. If over 7 cards in hand, discard extra cards face down on table.
-5. If 7 cards in hand and no cards played this turn, you may discard hand face down.
+7. If 7 cards in hand and no cards played this turn, you may discard hand face down.
-6. Shuffle all face down cards while waiting for your next turn
+8. Shuffle all face down cards while waiting for your next turn

 ## Courts